 Paper plate chameleon craft!

 Just for fun, to supplement this book reading, we made a paper-plate rainbow chameleon spinning wheel!
-I first saw this activity on The Dad Lab, and I knew my kids would love it!
+The idea is originally from Tippytoe Crafts, a website with wonderfully creative and educational ideas!
 Since we try to incorporate literacy in our activities, we made two versions: Korean & Chinese.
 We also made 2 paper plate chameleons because there 2 chameleons in the story!

 In addition, I noticed that my kids loved to touch the “CHAMELEON” words on the board book, so I wanted to create the same effect on the plates.
 They loved feeling the texture of the words on our craft!